Pierre-Emerick Aubameyang: Is the Arsenal striker giving Mikel Arteta a selection conundrum?

 With two natural playmakers added to the side since Christmas, Arsenal have jumped from 15th to fifth for scoring chances and it is no coincidence that Aubameyang's output has improved too.

-The striker is having more touches in the opposition box and having more shots too.
+The striker is having more touches in the opposition box and having more shots.
 As a result, he has gone from averaging 0.2 goals per 90 minutes before Christmas to 0.7 per 90 minutes since.

 A return of six from his last eight Premier League appearances looks good on the face of it but those goals have come in clusters - two against Newcastle and three against Leeds - and there has been inconsistency in terms of playing time and performances.